jojo786/Sample-Python-Telegram-Bot-AWS-Serverless/README.md

 # Whats Next?
 - Instead of storing the Telegram token in your source code, use Lambda Environment Variables, or AWS SSM to securely store the token
+- What to store data?
+Try out [Amazon DynamoDB](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-dynamo-db.html)
+- High load, and what to respond async to Telegram?
+Try adding an [SQS queue in front of the Lambda function](https://serverlessland.com/patterns/sqs-lambda)
+- Check out [this fully featured Telegram Bot](https://github.com/jojo786/TelegramTasweerBot) running on AWS Serverless